 These days, we still treat Halloween as a night when anything can happen.
 Party traditions like bonfires and apple bobbing stem from the divination rituals that occurred in Ireland and Britain.
 We open our doors to debauchery and anonymity in the form of costumes.

 Scary men’s Halloween costumes are the norm, but funny and topical getups can easily win the night.
 Manly, muscle-bearing outfits are also a huge draw.
-These top 75 best halloween costumes for men offer something for everyone: humor, fear, fandom, sex appeal.
-Whether you own Halloween, or you’re just looking for a last minute idea, these creative costumes have you covered.
+These best Halloween costumes for men offer something for everyone: humor, fear, fandom, or sex appeal.
+Whether you own Halloween, or you’re just looking for a last-minute idea, these creative costumes have you covered.

 4. Post Malone

 If you’re looking to costume as one of hip hop’s hottest acts, you need to have the proper (temporary) face tattoos and your best sloppy clothes.
 For extra authenticity, consider holding a can of Bud Lite.

 5. Peter Fonda (Easy Rider)

 Got a spare bike helmet?
 Spray paint an American flag onto it, throw on a leather jacket, and you’re Wyatt, Peter Fonda’s rough-n-ready biker from the 1969 film Easy Rider.